 Where to shop and what to look for.

-Willemstad is truly a shopping experience.
-Listed as a UNESCO World Heritage Site, the walk from the ports to downtown is lined with cafes, fun museums, and shopping.
+🛍️ Willemstad is a genuine shopping experience — the walk from the ports to downtown is itself lined with cafes, museums, and shops.
+The Punda District is the main shopping hub in a UNESCO World Heritage Site:

 Dining in Willemstad, Curaçao